Installing SynapseAI SW Packages Individually

-Installing the package with internet connection available allows the network to download and install the required dependencies for the SynapseAI package (apt get, yum install or pip install etc.).
+Installing the package with internet connection available allows the network to download and install the required dependencies (apt get, yum install or pip install etc.).
 The installation contains the following Installers:

-habanalabs-rdma-core - installs IBVerbs libraries which provide Habana’s libhlib along with libibverbs.
-The habanalabs-rdma-core package is supported on Gaudi2 only.
+• habanalabs-rdma-core - installs IBVerbs libraries which provide Intel Gaudi’s libhlib along with libibverbs.
+The habanalabs-rdma-core package is supported on Gaudi 2 only.

 Note